hgeurtsen/trustmodels/README.md

 ### Create the app in Databricks

 First, create the app in Databricks.
 Keep in mind that the Free Edition of Databricks only allows 1 app.
+To run the commands below, you have to start in the directory where the repository was cloned.

 `databricks apps create demo-app`